WolfTech-Innovations/noxmarket-global-marketplace-platform/README.md

-# NoxMarket - Used PC part Marketplace
+# Nox - Used PC part Marketplace
-## NoxMarket -- The PC part Marketplace of now and then
+## Nox -- The PC part Marketplace of now and then